 Evidence of your knowledge of English for British citizenship

-You can prove your knowledge of the English for British citizenship by naturalisation application by having either:
+You can prove your knowledge of English for British citizenship by naturalisation application by having either:

 You do not need to prove your knowledge of English if you're aged 65 or over, have a mental condition, or are a national of an English-speaking country.